The new magnetar SGR J1830-0645 in outburst: X-Ray Emission

 \subsubsection{XMM--Newton}

 \src\ was observed with the European Photon Imaging Cameras (EPIC) on board \xmm\ on 2020 October 11--12, for an exposure time of 23.6\,ks.
 The EPIC-pn \citep{struder01} and the MOS \citep{turner01} cameras were operating in Small Window mode (SW; timing resolutions of 5.7\,ms and 0.3\,s, respectively).
-Here, we consider only data acquired with the EPIC-pn, which provides the data set with the highest counting statistics owing to its larger effective area compared to the MOS cameras.
+Here, we consider only the data acquired with the EPIC-pn, which provides the data set with the highest counting statistics owing to its larger effective area compared to the MOS cameras.

 Raw data were processed following standard analysis procedures.
 No periods of high background activity were detected.
-The source events were selected from a 40\arc\ circle and the background counts were accumulated from a closeby circle of the same size.
+The source events were selected from a circle with a radius of 40\arc\ and the background counts were accumulated from a closeby circle of the same size.
 The response matrices and ancillary files were generated through the {\sc rmfgen} and {\sc arfgen} tools, respectively.
 Background-subtracted and exposure-corrected light curves were extracted using the {\sc epiclccorr} task.